nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Cons**

 * Details have to be filled individually into the respective categories.
 There is no option to type everything in one line and the relevant sections will be filled up automatically.
-* There is no way to mark an item as done
+* There is no way to mark an item as done.
 * There is no automatic way to block of timings.
 An actual event has to be created and deleted should the event is not happening anymore.